apptainer/singularity-admindocs/security.rst

 *********************************

-System administrators who manage {Singularity} can use configuration files to set security restrictions, grant or revoke a user’s capabilities, manage resources and authorize containers etc.
+System administrators who manage {Singularity} can use configuration files to set security restrictions, grant or revoke a user's capabilities, manage resources and authorize containers etc.

 For example, the :ref:`Execution Control List <execution_control_list>` file